gabyx/Githooks/README.md

 ### Updates

-You can update the scripts any time by running one of the install commands above.
-It will simply overwrite the run-wrappers with the new ones, and if you opt-in to install into existing local repositories, those will get overwritten too.
+You can update the Githooks any time by running one of the install commands above.
+It will simply overwrite the template run-wrappers with the new ones, and if you opt-in to install into existing or registered local repositories, those will get overwritten too.

 You can also enable automatic update checks during the installation, that is executed once a day after a successful commit.
 It checks for a new version and asks whether you want to install it.
 It then downloads the binaries and dispatches